chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Technology Consultant, James A. Baker + Coaching

 From December 2023 to January 2024, I served as a pro bono technology consultant for James A. Baker + Coaching.
-During my time consulting for James A. Baker + Coaching, I:
+During my time consulting James A. Baker + Coaching, I:

-- Modified technology infrastructure by transitioning CRM and scheduling software to achieve 20% reduction in annual expenses.
+- Modified the business' technology infrastructure by transitioning the CRM and scheduling software to achieve a 20% reduction in annual expenses.
-- Enhanced HubSpot CRM and OnceHub client scheduling software by monitoring planned client meetings and lead conversion rates.
+- Established the business' client calendar scheduling software, linking contacts and meetings to HubSpot CRM, in order to monitor lead conversion rates.

 ## University Leadership